ucsb-cs148-s21/1pm-t2-food-bank/docs/MANUAL.md

 - This is the page to view what kind of items are available at the UCSB food bank
 ![image](https://user-images.githubusercontent.com/72473351/119703323-48c94600-be0b-11eb-842f-7015f8711241.png)

 - You can also search by name or by category to see if the item you want is available.
+Below the search bar, the administrator can know when the inventory was last updated.
 ![image](https://user-images.githubusercontent.com/72473351/119704395-74006500-be0c-11eb-81eb-c92a1bb20f00.png)
 ![image](https://user-images.githubusercontent.com/72473351/119704469-8aa6bc00-be0c-11eb-8fb4-bec9ff4da1eb.png)